 Once you’ve established the main source of your employee’s anxiety, you can then start to put new measures in place to help them feel more comfortable.

-It’s also important to tell your employees what health and safety measures you’re putting in place, in line with government guidelines.
-It could help to reassure your employees if they know that you’ve put safety controls in place to make your workplace COVID-secure.
+It’s also important to tell your employees which social distancing measures you’re putting in place, in line with government guidelines.
+It could help to reassure your employee if they know that you’ve spread out the tables and chairs or arranged for deep-cleans of the building.

 3. Consider alternatives to coming into work